Skip to main content

 App.delete_workflow(workflow_id)

-Deletes a workflow by ID.
+Deletes a workflow for the user.

 Parameters: